ellennia/marpg/src/README.md

 ## User Input

-Commands will be (currently are not) accessed in a radix tree.
+Commands are accessed in a trie.
 When a command is typed, you get the command most similar to what you typed.

 b would be automatically completed to bearings, unless there was a command bake, where bake would win out because it is alphabetically first.